Self-Hosted

 In larger organizations, most users are low-volume; API consumption-based pricing is typically far more cost-effective than flat per-seat fees.

-Centralize all LLM traffic from chat users, internal apps, agents, and IDE plugins through LiteLLM.
+Without a gateway, teams end up with scattered API keys, no visibility into spend, and no guardrails.
+SecondStack centralizes all LLM traffic — from chat users, internal apps, agents, and IDE plugins — through LiteLLM.

-Users create self-serve virtual API keys for authentication, with budget enforcement, logging, usage analytics, and guardrails.
-Your apps call standard OpenAI-compatible endpoints, and the gateway handles routing, failover, load balancing, observability, and policy across all supported models
+Your apps call standard OpenAI-compatible endpoints (/chat/completions, /responses) with virtual keys, and the gateway handles routing, failover, load balancing, observability, and policy across all supported models.

 Architecture Overview

-A modular, self-hosted stack built on proven open-source foundations.
+A modular, self-hosted stack built on proven foundations.

 Everything your team needs